Call us at +1-661-336-9555

 • Marketing Manager

-When not training, Cathy enjoys gardening and refinishing vintage furniture.
+When not teaching, Cathy enjoys gardening, shopping estate sales and refinishing mid-century furniture.

 View all trainings by this speaker